hyphacoop/cosmos-ansible/README.md

 ### Mainnet exported genesis (bi-weekly)

 We run the stateful test using a new exported genesis then modify it using our [tinkerer script](https://github.com/hyphacoop/cosmos-genesis-tinkerer).
-Due to limited resources on GitHub Actions these tests are being run on a remote VM and resultes are in this repository's [log directory](logs/).
+Due to limited resources on GitHub Actions these tests are being run on a remote VM and results are in this repository's [log directory](logs/).

 ## Code Standards